William Wilberforce: Early parliamentary action

 With the publication of the Privy Council report in April 1789 and following months of planning, Wilberforce commenced his parliamentary campaign.
 On 12 May 1789, he made his first major speech on the subject of abolition in the House of Commons, in which he reasoned that the trade was morally reprehensible and an issue of natural justice.
 Drawing on Thomas Clarkson's mass of evidence, he described in detail the appalling conditions in which enslaved people travelled from Africa in the middle passage and argued that abolishing the trade would also bring an improvement to the conditions of existing slaves in the West Indies.
 He moved twelve resolutions condemning the slave trade, but did not refer to the abolition of slavery itself, instead dwelling on the potential for reproduction in the existing slave population should the trade be abolished.
+In particular, when discussing the abolition of slavery, Wilberforce criticised the idea of Negro inferiority.
 With several parliamentarians signalling support for the bill, the opponents of abolition delayed the vote by proposing that the House of Commons hear its own evidence; Wilberforce, in a decision that has been criticised for prolonging the slave trade, reluctantly agreed.
 The hearings were not completed by the end of the parliamentary session and were deferred until the following year.
 In the meantime, Wilberforce and Clarkson tried unsuccessfully to take advantage of the egalitarian atmosphere of the French Revolution to press for France's abolition of the trade.
 In January 1790, Wilberforce succeeded in speeding up the hearings by gaining approval for a smaller parliamentary select committee to consider the vast quantity of evidence which had been accumulated.
 Wilberforce's house in Old Palace Yard became a centre for the abolitionists' campaign and the location for many strategy meetings.
 Petitioners for other causes also besieged him there.

 Let us not despair; it is a blessed cause, and success, ere long, will crown our exertions.
 Already we have gained one victory; we have obtained, for these poor creatures, the recognition of their human nature, which, for a while was most shamefully denied.
 This is the first fruits of our efforts; let us persevere and our triumph will be complete.
 Never, never will we desist till we have wiped away this scandal from the Christian name, released ourselves from the load of guilt, under which we at present labour, and extinguished every trace of this bloody traffic, of which our posterity, looking back to the history of these enlightened times, will scarce believe that it has been suffered to exist so long a disgrace and dishonour to this country.